martinchernyavskiy/Notes/CS/CS 544/Week1/Batch Processing with Unix Tools (ch.10).md

 ### Uniform Interface
 - Transferring input/output values between the programs requires for these to be the same data format --> same input/output interface
-- Interface in Unix is a file descript
+- Interface in Unix is a file descriptor

 ### Separation of Logic and Wiring